-"There is an island surrounded by a violet ocean where fish jump into your boat, or you can catch them in your hand; where trees are always bearing fruit; where birds speak as humans; where the islanders have no heads and their faces are settled in their chests.
+"There is an island surrounded by a lavender ocean where fish leap into your boat, or you can reach into the waves and catch them in your hand; where trees bear fruit year round; where birds speak as humans; where the islanders have no heads and their faces are settled in their chests.

 Once, desperate for food and water, I was cast upon their shores.
-Although they laughed at my deformity, at the hilarity of my own head rising awkwardly and vulnerably above my shoulders, they were generous.
+Although they laughed at my deformity, at the hilarity of my own head ris-

 They fed me and tended to my needs.
 All human attributes were theirs except for one: they could not sing for they had no throats.
-When I sang for them the songs my mother had taught me, they crowded about.
+When I sang for them the songs the root woman had taught me, they crowded about.
 Tears rolled down to their waists as they wept their pleasure.
 I was difficult to sail away, so awed was I by their civilization."